droglenc/NCMTH107/resources/Syllabus-Current.md

 * Do not engage in side discussions while I or others are speaking to the entire class.
 * Do not use disrespectful language when addressing others.

-This course is taught in the framework of active-learning, peer-instruction, and inquiry-based pedagogies.
-This means that you will be asked to prepare for the class period, answer questions based on your reading, work in small groups with others, and participate in small- and large-group discussions.
-Your participation in these activities is critical to your learning and success in this course, but also to the overall success of the course.
+You will be asked to leave class if your behavior is disrespectful of others.

 ## Accomodations
 Students in need of academic accommodation should contact [Kathleen Skoraczewski](mailto:kskoraczewski@northland.edu), Campus Counselor	and Disabilities Service Coordinator, ext.
 1369, Ponzio Center Rm.
 232.